marliebesouw/marliebesouw.github.io/lungnoduledetectCXR.md

 ---
 layout: page
-title: Lung nodule detection
+title: Lung nodule detection on X-ray
 subtitle:
 ---

-## Lung nodule detection on X-ray
 The first edition of the P ...

+## Follow-up study

 ## Protocols